 A multiracial church — the best of both worlds

 I am reading a book about a displaced African-American church that began using the worship space of a predominantly-Caucasian church for services.
-However, as the two pastors began praying together, they felt the need to form one church – together – modeling an all-encompassing church as spoken of in Revelation.
+However, as the two pastors began praying together, they felt the need to form one church — together — modeling an all-encompassing church.
 While some objected, the congregations merged, renamed their church and forged ahead.
 Not only did this new body of Christ become one in spirit; they also thrived and continued to break down racial barriers by creating a melting pot of worshippers!

 Two of the most critical factors in forming a multiracial congregation are to have inclusive worship and diverse leadership.
 Your church must be willing to embrace various cultural worship styles.
 When embracing members of other ethnicities, this may mean singing in a different language or welcoming shouts of praise during the sermon.
 Strive for a balance of all worshipping styles to avoid the inevitable power struggle over how to worship.